jina-ai/examples/faiss-search/README.md

-# Build a Search system using Facebook AI Similarity Search (FAISS) as vector database
+# Build a Search system using Facebook AI Similarity Search (FAISS) as vector database <!-- omit in toc -->

 <p align="center">